I started off by sewing t

 Regency/Victorian boots.

+I started with 2 x 14" square (for the sleeve) and 2 x 4"x9.25" (for the cuff) of white cotton.
+I wanted my sleeves to be tight around the top so they stay up - the extant examples I've seen are quite wide so you might want to make your measurements bigger than mine.
 Going by the extant examples, I used really small hems and seam - I allowed for 1/2".
 I sewed the sleeve seam first and neatend it and then hemmed the top.
 After this I did 2 rows of gathers around the cuff (as the sleeve is tighter compared the extant examples, there wont be many gathers in comparison) and knotted the thread when I got the desired size - 8.25", the measure

 ment around the widest part of my hand so I can put the sleeve on.
 I then sewed on the cuff which was made up like bias binding.